 Any signatory may terminate their participation in this Agreement by written notice to all other signatories at any time before the date of expiration upon thirty (30) days written notice of such termination.
-Full credit shall be allowed for each affected party's expense and all non-cancelable obligations properly incurred up to the effective date of termination.
 The remaining signatories may continue the provisions of this Agreement as long as the FAA remains a signatory.